 You probably have his book on warfare, The Art of War, but he is more than just a famous military tactician.
 He is also an accomplished warrior who has been described by his peers and enemies as a man characterised by swiftness, brutality and intelligence.

 Saladin’s claim to fame is recapturing Jerusalem during the time of the Crusades and returned the city to the Muslims.
-Though a great warrior, Saladin was also known for his honorable demeanor and kindness.
+Though a great warrior, Saladin was also known for his honourable demeanour and kindness.
 When his army was trying to recapture Jerusalem, he instructed them not to kill or rob civilians and to refrain from damaging the city.
 He was also known for showing compassion to Richard the Lionheart who begged him for food and water for his starving army.
-Richard and Saladin eventually called for a truce which lead to Jerusalem being shared by both Christians and Muslims.
+Richard and Saladin eventually called for a truce which led to Jerusalem being shared by both Christians and Muslims.

 Before becoming a famous warrior, Boudica was the queen of Iceni.
 Then a series of unfortunate events including her husband’s death, the conquest of her land, the rape of her daughters and her own beating led her to rampage through three cities in England and slaughtering 80,000 people in the process.
 To avoid being captured, Boudica took her own life when her army was defeated.